Brand awareness can change the performance of your company. Find out just what is brand awareness is and how you can measure it in this article.

 While you are checking the volume of direct traffic, also check the bounce rate for said traffic.
 The more visitors who like your brand, the longer they should stay on your website.
 Google Analytics can help you here.

 Google, Yelp, Yahoo - get on them all!
 Review sites are a great way to know exactly what your customers think of you.
 And, because the information is coming straight from the horse’s mouth, aka real people, you get CREDIBLE information.
 Review sites will give you insights into many important questions: what do people think of my brand?
 Do people feel connected with my brand?
-What kind of experience have people had with my brand?
+What kind of experiences have people had with my brand?

 If there aren’t enough reviews online to garner information, go straight to the source yourself.
 Surveys are a great way to discover if a certain demographic are aware of your brand.
 Plus, there is a lot of flexibility with surveys: you can send surveys to a specific target, you can ask the questions you want, and they can be online or offline, whatever suits your product/service best.